All Episodes

 The whole thing fascinates me.

-So here you have a guy who is totally focused on customer service has bought the Washington Post.
+So here you have a guy who is totally focused on customer service, has bought the Washington Post.

 How is that going to work?

-And he did say it's gonna change.
+And he did say it's going to change.

-It's for Bob Woodward running around.
+It's going to get Bob Woodward running around.

 Well, at least this isn't Rupert Murdoch buying the Wall Street Journal.